SanghunYun95/metricflow-esg/README.md

 | **50k Rows** (Current) | 1,213 ms | 56.28 ms | 17.69 ms | Current Live Service Level |
 | **3M Rows** | 2,136.82 ms | **12.29 ms** | **7.35 ms** | Sub-10ms lightning-fast response achieved |

-> 💡 **Next-Gen Architecture: Materialized View Strategy**
+💡 **Materialized View Strategy**

->
-> Repeatedly running `JOIN` and `GROUP BY` aggregations on massive datasets causes severe latency as users increase.
+Repeatedly running `JOIN` and `GROUP BY` aggregations on massive datasets causes severe latency as users increase.
 To overcome this without adding expensive external infrastructure (like Upstash Redis), we introduced **Materialized Views** into the architecture to maximize native database performance.

->
-> 1. **PostgreSQL (Production & Recommended):**
+1. **PostgreSQL (Production & Recommended):**
->    Utilizes the officially supported `MATERIALIZED VIEW` syntax.
+    Utilizes the officially supported `MATERIALIZED VIEW` syntax.
 Heavy aggregation results are physically stored on disk as a table.
 Queries no longer scan the original tables, reading only the pre-computed 'single view table', guaranteeing extremely fast retrieval speeds even for hundreds of millions of rows.
-> 2. **SQLite (Local Benchmark Environment):**
+2. **SQLite (Local Benchmark Environment):**
-> **Result:** Large-scale 3M traffic queries were slashed by 99.7% from tens of seconds down to **just 7ms (0.007 sec)**, successfully building a zero-latency ultra-fast dashboard suitable for enterprise B2B environments.
+  **Result:** Large-scale 3M traffic queries were slashed by 99.7% from tens of seconds down to just 7ms (0.007 sec), successfully building a zero-latency ultra-fast dashboard suitable for enterprise B2B environments.
 3. **User Experience (UX) & Frontend Rendering Optimization** Combined Next.js and React-Query to manage data fetching states and suppress unnecessary re-renders, delivering a seamless large-scale data visualization dashboard (Recharts) suitable for a B2B environment with a modern Tailwind CSS dark-mode UI.